Loading...

 Yes.
 All structural repairs (springs, frames, webbing) carry a one-year guarantee against repair failure under normal household use.
 Cushion rebuilds and fabric repairs are guaranteed against workmanship defects.
 Wear and tear from continued use is not covered, but anything that fails because of how we built it gets fixed at no charge.

-Volume IV — Begin
+Volume V — Begin

 Request Estimate